 Some denominations teach that the Apostles functioned as priests and that subsequent church leaders also function as priests.
 Under the New Covenant, however, there is only one priest – Jesus Christ our High Priest and Mediator.
 There is no need for any other mediator between God and his people (1 Tim.
 2:5).
 The New Testament never refers to apostles or any other church leader as priests.

 All Christians are agents of Jesus Christ by virtue of his Holy Spirit who lives within us, and we are all members of a royal priesthood.
 As members of this priesthood we are called to collectively, and individually, proclaim the gospel to those who have not heard.

 The fact that the Twelve Apostles were all male cannot be used to bar women from leadership ministries for several reasons.
 Jesus called the Twelve before the New Covenant had been inaugurated and before the Holy Spirit had come on all believers.
 He chose the Twelve to help with his ministry to Israel within a certain cultural context.
 The fact that Judas was one of the Twelve means that Jesus must have chosen at least some of the Twelve for reasons other than church leadership.
-The “Male Apostle” argument cannot be taken to mean that woman cannot be pastors or evangelists, etc. It might be taken to mean that women cannot be apostles; however, the example of Junia as an apostle makes even this argument untenable.
-Moreover Jesus never stated that only men could be leaders.
-Jesus’ only instructions about church leadership are that those who lead in the Christian community should be servants not rulers.
+The “Male Apostle” argument cannot be taken to mean that women cannot be pastors or evangelists, etc. It might be taken to mean that women cannot be apostles; however, the example of Junia as an apostle makes even this argument untenable.
+Moreover, Jesus never stated that only men could be leaders.
+Jesus’ only instructions about church leadership are that those who lead in the Christian community should be servants, not rulers.
 The fact that Jesus’ Twelve Apostles were all male is not a valid premise to exclude godly and gifted women from any kind of ministry function or role in the Church.